 On page 371 of President Nixon: Alone in the White House, Richard Reeves talks about President Richard Nixon’s belief that the U.S. Government under President John F. Kennedy was complicit in the overthrow of President Diem of South Vietnam, and … Continue reading

 Psalm 136:10 states in the King James Version (which is in the public domain): “To him that smote Egypt in their firstborn: for his mercy endureth for ever…” Jimmy Swaggart tries to argue that God’s smiting of the Egyptian firstborn … Continue reading

-Klink III, Edward W. and Darian R. Lockett.
+Reading Acts Klink III, Edward W. and Darian R. Lockett.
 Understanding Biblical Theology.
 Grand Rapids, Mich.
 Zondervan, 2012.
 193 pp. pb; $17.99.
-Link.
+Link to Zondervan.
 Defining biblical theology has always been a difficult problem.
-First, everyone who works with…
+First, everyone who works with the … Continue reading

 On page 301 of President Nixon: Alone in the White House, Richard Reeves tells the following story: “On February 3, Nixon canceled an NSC meeting and called in Kissinger, Haldeman, Mitchell, and Connally.
 After more than an hour, the President … Continue reading

 On page 456 of President Nixon: Alone in the White House, Richard Reeves talks about a night during President Richard Nixon’s trip to China when Nixon “could not get to sleep, he was too keyed up.”
 I’ve had that sort … Continue reading

 On page 422 of President Nixon: Alone in the White House, Richard Reeves comments on Richard Nixon’s approach to criticism: “The President’s defensiveness was a personal thing, a measure of his extraordinary introversion.
 In fact, Richard Nixon was a man … Continue reading